computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

 as $R$) from the camera pixels to the projector pixels."

     - p: "This can be used to project content without distortion from the position of the viewer.
-At the end of the process this image can look correct."
+At the end of the process the image can be projected with corrected perspective."

     - figure:
-        type: multifigure
+        type: figure
-        class: "figure4 show3"
-        caption: "Acknowledgements:"
         content:
           -
             src: "/assets/media/research/structured-light-calibration/fourth.jpg"